ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - minimize the residual error `vertical distance` between data sample and slope(line)`(observed response value minus fitted response value)`
 - **It is scale invariant**

-### Why total least square is not used widely as compare to ordinary least square:
+### Why total least square is not used widely as compared to ordinary least square:
-- Because of `scale variant` property.
+- Due to its `scale variant` property.
-- The reason why total least squares isn’t used as often as ordinary least squares, is because problems arise when the variables have different units of measurement.
-If the variables have different units of measurement and diagonal residual are used, then essentially quantities with different measurement units are being added together (due to Pythagoras Theorem).
-To overcome this problem, the variables could be normalised / standardised.
+- If the variables have different units of measurement and diagonal residual are used, then essentially quantities with different measurement units are being added together (due to Pythagoras Theorem).
+To overcome this problem, the variables could be normalised first.

 ## Assumption in Oordinary Least Square:
-1. The regression model is linear in the coefficients, as well in the error term
+1. The regression model is linear in the coefficients and error term
 2. The error term has a population mean of zero
 3. All `independent variables` are `uncorrelated` with the error term
 4. Each `Observations` is `independent` of each other